RedBloodCell1/OOP-Python/README.md

 - OHHH SO WE CAN ACTUALLY NOT SET UP THE NAME IN THE `__INIT__` BUT WE CAN USE SETTER TO MAKE SPECIAL CASE BEFORE SETTING A NAME...
 I don't really know how i can really apply this yet, or maybe i know, its just theres a lot of to consume today. so im once again fried

 - I think I will continue this tomorrow.
 As I don't expect this to be this much.
 But I sure learn a lot today.
 See you tomorrow.
 Sorry for kinda breaking my promise.
 I will make it up for you guys today (Its already today).
 See youu

+## Day 4:

+- Im once again sorry that I am gone for a while, same reason, thesis, coping, lazy.
+But yeah, I am back here again.
+I will finish OOP today.
+Good news, my thesis is once again done.
+This time its done done like 95%.
+I can finally graduate.
+The thing is i still need to publish the paper.
+SO yeah i am waiting for that.
+But its done now.

+- **Encapsulation** = So from what i learned, simply we can't access the attribute directly. but only allow it to access and modify it with a method inside the class

+- **Abstraction** = OHHH.
+Its simply same as encapsulation, but instead of making an attribute private, we make a method private.
+We can do this by using "\_\_method" same as encapsulation

+- **Inheritance** = I think i already know what this is?
+A child can inherit its parent method

+- **Polymorphism** = Simply use of single type entity to represent multiple type of values. for example len() function in python can be used with integer, string, and list.
+So in OOP, we can have a method on the parent class that can handle multiple of its child. for example we can apply nerf of 0.8x to villain and nerf of 1x to npc.
+Well that is that.
+That all of OOP

+I guess its not that hard, i just need to use it more and i will be proficient with it.
+Well, next im gonna do front end and back end thingies.
+So yeah see you for the next lesson.